Computing Threshold Budgets in Discrete-Bidding Games: A Fixed-Point Algorithm for Finding Threshold Budgets

 Note that since every path that starts from $F_d$ violates $\frparity_0$, the threshold budget at every $u \in F_d$ is $k+1$.
-This constitutes the proof of the base case of the following lemma, and the inductive step is obtained by combining Lem.~\ref{lem:parity-FrReach} with Lem.~\ref{lem:FrParity-i}.
+This constitutes the proof of the base case of the following lemma, and the inductive step is obtained by combining Lemma~\ref{lem:parity-FrReach} with Lemma~\ref{lem:FrParity-i}.

 \begin{lemma} For $i \geq 0$, for $v \in V$ we have $\thresh_i(v) = \thresh_{\G_i}(v)$ and for $u \in \notFd$, we have $\thresh_i(u) = \thresh_{\R_i}(u)$. \end{lemma}